 Finally, be sure you have a plan for the land that you’ll be building on as well.
 If you don’t already own the land, then you’ll need to include it in the construction loan.
 In most cases, it makes sense to pay for the land upfront if you can to save yourself from a much larger down payment.

 Are you thinking of building your own home?
-We’d love to hear what your experience has been so far!
+Let us know, we’d love to hear what your experience has been so far!